make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 \end{aligned}
 $$

-- The fact that this is a surpringly good approximation of Slerp is due to the remarkable mathematics of unit quaternions and how we use them to represent of 3D rotations.
+- This is a surprizingly good approximation of Slerp and a testament to the remarkable mathematics of quaternions and how we use them to represent 3D rotations.

 # Implementation in JavaScript